pallets/jinja/docs/templates.rst

 template for debugging or to add information for other template designers or yourself::

-    {# note: disabled template because we no longer user this
+    {# note: disabled template because we no longer use this
         {% for user in users %}
             ...
         {% endfor %}